niklas1347/Overview_nudgedClimateSimulations/README.md

 A DKRZ account is mandatory to access the data.
 A detailed description of how to download the data is provided in the Jupyter Notebook: [XX](XX).

 ## IFS-FESOM
+Q:
+- Are there 5 Ensemble members?
+I saw this in the new draft but never checked in the files.
+- Is there a better document for the overview of the variables than the one I provided?
+Is this document even correct and up-to-date?
+- Would it be possible to provide some more information about how to download the data in the retriever Github?
+Especially about the different options what expver, generation, realisation, stream, etc. means and for example what the different options for the experiments, realisations are?
+For me at least it not clear yet how I could for example download the 3 ensemble member for the pre-industrial.

 In short, Newtonian relaxation spectral nudging to ERA5 is applied to vorticity and divergence between 100 and 700 hPa, with a sigmoidal transition.
 This allows the planetary boundary layer and air-sea-ice coupling to develop freely.
 A triangular truncation of T60 with a relatively short relaxation time timescale (e-folding time) of 1 hour is used for the nudging.

 #### Data ownership: